 - Focusing on trivial and relatively inconsequential legislation instead of much needed fixes to roads and infrastructure.
-(Flint)
+(Flint, for example)

-- Showing a general lack of respect and concern for those most in need of help - the economically disadvantaged (Flint), the mentally ill and the homeless.
+- Showing a general lack of respect and concern for those most in need of help - the economically disadvantaged, the mentally ill and the homeless.

 - Promoting the interests of corporations and claiming that doing so will greatly benefit the middle class and underprivileged residents.

-The actions of this administration do not matched its words.
-Disingenuous statements about policies intended to improve the lives of all Michiganders are nothing more that patronizing attempts to placate and distract from reality.
+The words spoken by this administration are not consistent with its actions.
+Disingenuous statements about policies intended to improve the lives of all Michigan citizens are nothing more that patronizing attempts to placate and distract from the reality.

 However, on the surface, there appears to be an unexpected exception to state policy: the stand taken against repealing the Affordable Care Act.
 It's been stated this was done out of concern for the wellbeing of those who would lose coverage.
 Yet, it is difficult not to be suspicious of other less noble reasons being cloaked as concern.
 More proof is needed before the Governor's stated intention can be accepted as genuine.

-I may not be able to change the direction of state government, but I can take a stand - as a vocal conscientious objector.
-Silence implies consent, and with this letter I state my intention to refuse further participation in the government's campaign to deceive and abuse the citizens of Michigan.
+While I may not be able to change the direction of state government, I can take a stand - as a vocal conscientious objector.
+Silence implies consent, and with this letter I raise my voice in opposition to the aforementioned policies of state government.

 Grosse Pointe Woods